 Other Important Notes:

-A financial aid award notice will be available in Cardinal Station indicating the total loan amount of the Direct Graduate PLUS loan awarded.
+A financial aid offer letter will be mailed and in Cardinal Station indicating the total loan amount of the Direct Graduate PLUS loan awarded.
 The loan will not appear on the student's bill until all requirements have been met.

 You can enroll in direct deposit for refunds using the "Cardinal Pay" tab in the student portal or by contacting the Enrollment Services office (202) 319-5300.

-If you receive any additional resources, or if your enrollment or academic standing changes at any time during the year, the PLUS loan may be reduced or cancelled.
+If you receive any additional resources, or if your enrollment or academic standing changes at any time during the year, the PLUS loan may be reduced or canceled.

 Timeline for Processing the Direct Graduate PLUS Loan